Frnn4268/K8s_3-tier_webapp/README.md

-# Kubernetes Minimal 3 tier web application
+# Kubernetes Minimal 3-Tier Web Application

-This is a minimal 3-tier web application designed to demonstrate the setup and interaction of multiple services within a Kubernetes environment.
+This project is a minimal 3-tier web application designed to demonstrate the setup and interaction of multiple services within a Kubernetes environment.

 - **React frontend:** Uses react query to load data from the two apis and display the result.
 - **Node.js and Go APIs:** Both have `/` and `/ping` endpoints. `/` queries the Database for the current time and the number of requests for each api recorded within the database, and `/ping` returns `pong`.